Merafong City Local Municipality

 Merafong City Municipality (uMasipala weSixeko saseMerafong; Mmasepala wa Merafong City; Masepala wa Merafong City; Merafong City Munisipaliteit) is a local municipality in the West Rand District Municipality, in the Gauteng province of South Africa.
 Its boundaries encloses some of the richest gold mines in the world.
-It is situated about 65 km from Johannesburg and is serviced by a number of major roads, including the N12 from Johannesburg to Kimberley and the N14 (the main road between Gauteng and Vryburg via Ventersdorp).
+It is situated about 65 km from Johannesburg and is serviced by a number of major roads, including the N12 from Johannesburg to Kimberley and the N14 from Krugersdorp to Vryburg.

 Formerly a cross-border municipality, the entire municipality was transferred to the North West province following the abolition of cross-border municipalities by an amendment to the South African Constitution in 2005.
 The municipality was a part of the North West province from 2005 to 2009, when it was reincorporated into Gauteng by another amendment to the Constitution.
 This transfer was necessitated as a result of often violent protests in the township of Khutsong.

 Merafong's historical development is closely knit with the discovery of rich gold deposits in the early 1930s.

 Towns

 Fochville is the oldest town in the region and was declared a town in 1951.

-The town Carletonville was named after Guy Carleton Jones, an engineer from the Gold Fields Ltd mining company, who played a prominent role in the discovery of the West Wits gold field, of which Carletonville forms a part.
+The town of Carletonville was named after Guy Carleton Jones, an engineer from the Gold Fields Ltd mining company, who played a prominent role in the discovery of the West Wits gold field, of which Carletonville forms a part.
 The mining company decided in November 1946 to establish the town.
 Carletonville was proclaimed in 1948 and attained Town Council Status on 1 July 1959.

 Wedela is situated in between Western Deep Levels and Elandsrand mine.
 The town's name is derived from the prefixes of the two mines: the "Wed-" from Western Deep Levels and the "-ela" from Elandsrand.
 Wedela was established as a mining village in December 1978 by Harry Oppenheimer, and municipal status was granted to the town on 1 January 1990.

 Attached to Fochville and Carletonville are the towns of Khutsong, Kokosi, Greenspark, Welverdiend, and Blybank.